Cilvyahg/FED_wtrack/javascript/functions/functions.md

 there's only one statement in the "body" of the function we want the evaluated value of that statement to be the value the function returns.
 However: this shorter syntax can decrease readability and ease of debugging, so don't overuse it.

+# SCOPES

+Each new function creates a new scope, known as function scope. variables created within the function scope are not visible or accessible outside of that scope (codeblock)

+everything within a codeblock {} is not accessible from outside but global variables can be accessible globally

 # HOISTING

 Hoisting is a JavaScript mechanism where variables and function declarations are moved to the top of their scope before code execution.